BarisAlbayrakIEEE/StructuralAnalysis/README.md

  *   This is a sample EO_Panel definition related to the UI interface.
  *   EO_Panel would be involved in the class hierarcy (e.g. as an EO) from other aspects as well.

-#include "json.hpp" // for nlohmann::json
-#include "~/src/system/json_utilities.h"
+#include <nlohmann/json.hpp>

 using json = nlohmann::json;

-struct EO_Panel : public IJSON {
+struct EO_Panel {
   double thickness;
   double width;
   double height;
   std::size_t side_stiffener_1;
   std::size_t side_stiffener_2;

+  // Notice that EO_Panel satisfies HasStaticTypeName!!!
+  static inline std::string type_name = "EO_Panel";

-  // Notice that EO_Panel satisfies JsonConstructible!!!
+  // Notice that EO_Panel satisfies JsonCompatible!!!
   EO_Panel(const json& json_) {
     if (
         !j.contains("thickness") ||